ViscousTests/website/content/docs/understanding-the-world/what-to-believe.md

 # What to Believe

 In order to make good decisions, people need to build an understanding of how the world works by gathering information.
 Luckily, it is getting easier and easier to do this as technology becomes more and more efficient at sending data around the world.
-Unfortunately, simply gathering information is not enough;
-one must also make sure that the information is of high enough quality to use in world modelling or decision making.
+Unfortunately, simply gathering information is not enough; one must also make sure that the information is of high enough quality to use in world modeling or decision making.

 There are many reasons why information people share with each other may be misleading or wrong.